-Use this command to adjust colors used for the model graphics.
+Use this command to adjust colors and other graphical aspects of the model.
 You can change color, fill style, and transparency for colors in the current model.
 The changes you make can also be remembered and applied to other models.